wyuenho/emacs-corfu-pixel-perfect/README.md

 In reality, with a reasonable `corfu-count` such as 20, both implementations easily exceed 300 frames per second.
 If you leave `corfu-count` to the default of 10, you need to be able to perceive images 6x faster than your latest flagship phone can shoot a show motion video to feel any difference.
-If you experience any slowdown, the culprit is far more likely to be your `completion-at-point` function.
+Therefore, for any perceived slowdown, the culprit is far more likely to be your `completion-at-point` function.
+If not, please do let me know.

 You can eval this [benchmark](benchmark/benchmark.el) to see for yourself.